 Historical Location

-The design studio Kelita & Co. created the identity of SeMoCA by shaping the historical significance and architectural features of the site into the letters of the Korean alphabet.
+The design studio Kelita & Co. d the identity of SeMoCA by shaping the historical significance and architectural features of the site into the letters of the Korean alphabet.

 Courtesy of Kelita & Co.